awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate.md

 1. Choose **Next**\.

 1. On the **Configure advanced settings** page, in the **Network & Security** section, set **Public accessibility** to **Yes**\.
 This setting automatically adds a public Elastic IP address to the database instance\.
-There's no requirement to attach the VPC to the Lambda rotation function\.
 Leave all other network settings on their default values\.
 **Note**
 These settings are the minimal settings you need to get the tutorial working\.
-If you require the use of a private VPC, then you must attach a NAT gateway to the VPC to allow the VPC to access the Secrets Manager service endpoint on the public internet\.
-The routing tables from your subnets must route internet requests to the NAT gateway\.
-The security group rules must allow incoming traffic to your database on the configured port number\.
-You must also attach the Lambda rotation function created in Step 4 to the VPC so that the function can communicate with the database\.
-For more information about how to configure a VPC with subnets and security groups, see the [Amazon VPC User Guide](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/)\.
+If you require the use of a private VPC, then the Lambda function must be configured to run in that VPC\.
+Next, you must either [configure your VPC with a private Secrets Manager endpoint](rotation-network-rqmts.md) or [configure the VPC with public Internet access by using a NAT gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) so that the Lambda rotation function can access the public Secrets Manager endpoint\.

 1. In the **Database options** section, for **Database name**, type **MyTestDatabase**\.
 Leave the other settings at default values\.